Reduced Course Load (RCL)

 - If you request to be a part-time student because of a medical condition, you must bring a note from a licensed medical doctor, or licensed clinical psychologist.
 The note must state that reduced course load (or zero course load) is recommended for you for a given semester due to a temporary illness or medical condition.
 Only twelve months of medical leave is allowed, and we can only authorize this type of RCL for one semester at a time.

-- An International Student Advisor will review your deviation form or medical letter submitted.
+- An International Student Advisor will review your request for RCL.
 If it warrants an approval, it will be processed through SEVIS, which will allow you to maintain your F-1/J-1 status although under-enrolled.